Fadoua-f/cryptoo-management/README.md

 If you encounter any issues:

 1. Make sure all dependencies are installed correctly
-2. Verify that PostgreSQL is running
+2. Verify that MySQL server is running
 3. Check that all environment variables are set correctly
 4. Ensure ports 5000 and 5173 are not in use by other applications